-In 2010, the Obama Administration announced the Healthy Food Financing Initiative (HFFI), which brings grocery stores and other healthy food retailers to underserved urban and rural communities across America.
+In 2010, the Healthy Food Financing Initiative (HFFI) was announced to bring grocery stores and other healthy food retailers to underserved urban and rural communities across America.
 Residents of these communities, which are sometimes called “food deserts,” typically rely on fast food restaurants and convenience stores that offer little or no fresh food.
 Through programs at the U.S. Departments of Agriculture (USDA), Treasury and Health and Human Services (HHS), HFFI expands access to nutritious food in these communities through efforts such as developing and equipping grocery stores, small retailers, corner stores and farmers markets selling healthy food.

 What is a food desert?
 How do I locate one?

 Food deserts are communities, particularly low-income areas, in which residents do not live in close proximity to affordable and healthy food retailers.
 Healthy food options in these communities are hard to find or are unaffordable.
 There are food deserts in urban, rural, and tribal communities.

 To help community leaders identify the food deserts in their area, USDA launched a Food Environment Atlas.
 This online tool allows for the identification of counties where, for example, more than 40 percent of the residents have low incomes and live more than one mile from a grocery store.
 Nationwide, USDA estimates that 23.5 million people, including 6.5 million children, live in low-income areas that are more than a mile from a supermarket.
 Of the 23.5 million, 11.5 million are low-income individuals in households with incomes at or below 200 percent of the poverty line.
 Of the 2.3 million people living in low-income rural areas that are more than 10 miles from a supermarket, 1.1 million are low-income.